circleci/circleci-docs/jekyll/_cci2/deployments.md

             fi
 ```

-The above is an example of triggering a deploy job to do the deployment.
-In this example, we are triggering a `deploy` job by calling CircleCI REST API with curl.
-The `deploy` job then will do the actual deployment.
+The above example shows how to trigger a `deploy` job for the deployment.
+Here, we're triggering the job by calling the CircleCI REST API with `curl`.
+The `deploy` job will then do the actual deployment.

+A few notes about this example:

+- `CIRCLE_API_TOKEN` should be the API token from your project's setting page.
+- `<vcs-type>/<org>/<repo>` should be replaced with your own VCS and org/repo names; at time of writing, `<vcs-types>` must be either `github` or `bitbucket`.
+- `my-image` should have `curl` pre-installed

-You may get puzzled at the first glance of this example: *why do I need to define a `deploy` job and trigger it if I can do the actual deployment in the `deploy` step of the `build` job?*
+It might seem strange that you need to define a `deploy` job and trigger it if you can do the actual deployment in the `deploy` step of the `build` job.

-This deployment pattern is useful when you want to use a different executor type in the `deploy` job.
-In our example, we are using a machine executor with `machine:true` in order to push a new Docker image which is not possible in `docker` executor.
-Please checkout our [doc]({{ site.baseurl }}/2.0/executor-types/) to learn more about the differences between the executors.
+But this deployment pattern is useful when you want to use a different executor type in the `deploy` job.
+In our example, we're using a machine executor with `machine: true` to push a new Docker image; this isn't possible with the `docker` executor.

-Finally, there are a few things to be noted in the example:

-- You need to get an API token and store it in `CIRCLE_API_TOKEN` environment variable from the project setting page.
-- You need to replace `<vcs-type>/<org>/<repo>` with your own. **Please note that `<vc-types>` part is either `github` or `bitbucket` as of the writing of this page.**
-- Your image, `my-image` in this case, must have `curl` pre-installed.
+To learn more about the different executor types, check out our [documentation]({{ site.baseurl }}/2.0/executor-types/).

+[deploy-step]: {{ site.baseurl }}/2.0/configuration-reference/#deploy